warrenek1/Phishing-Email-Analysis-/README.md

-# 📨 Phishing Email Analysis – TryHackMe (Case 1)
+# Phishing Email Analysis – TryHackMe (Case 1)

-This project is a walkthrough of **Phishing Email Analysis Case 1** on [TryHackMe](https://tryhackme.com/), where I analyze a suspicious email using real-world tools and techniques.
-This is part of my cybersecurity learning and hands-on experience in email threat investigation.
+This project is a walkthrough of **Phishing Email Analysis Case 1** on [TryHackMe](https://tryhackme.com/), where I analyze a suspicious email using CyberChef.
+This is part of my cybersecurity learning and hands on experience in email threat investigation.

-## 🔍 Objective
+## Objective

 Analyze a phishing email to:
 - Extract key indicators of compromise (IOCs)